The Cybersecurity Effects of Fourth-Parties on Websites

 Fourth-parties on websites from cyber-security perspective

-If we go back to where we just started, all these “friends”, are running on the user’s browser.
+If we go back to where we just started, all these “friends”are running on the user’s browser.
 Therefore, they are identical to the user, with no way to distinguish between them, i.e., client-side code.
-In practice a third-party vendor can load other’s vendor scripts to a page, without your users even notice it.
-From a cyber-security point of view that is a very big WOW!
+In practice a third-party vendor can load other’s vendor scripts to a page, without your users even noticing it.
+From a cyber-security point of view that is a severe risk.

-The point is that fourth-parties are hard to discover.
-From an attacker point-of-view, it’s a strategy.
-Like third-parties, an attacker can hack more websites thorough a single hub, but the same attacker can also hide your tracks more effectively.
+Fourth-parties are hard to discover.
+From an attacker point-of-view, it’s a strategy sometimes a goldmine.
+Similar to third-parties, an attacker can hack more websites through a single hub, but the same attacker can also hide the trails more effectively and avoid tracking.

 How to handle your web fourth-parties and control them?

 Once discovered, an effective cyber-security process needs to be carried out in order to avoid unnecessary fourth-parties privacy and security risks.
 This should include adding fourth-parties to the relevant third-party due-diligence process, fourth-party tracking, technology funnel identification, and a notification mechanism that alerts of any related abnormality according to its severity.
-But the most important mission is first to discover your fourth-party and to create baseline for modification detection.
+But the most important missions you need to start with are to first discover your fourth-parties. and second- create a baseline and detect any modification.